How Quantum Computing will Change the Future of Warfare

 The eight comprehensive fields include agriculture, energy sources, materials science, electronic computer technology, laser space physics, high-energy physics and genetic engineering.
 China’s military technology has risen since.
 They have big ambitions for the research on quantum technologies.

-In the annual report to the American congress published by the Office of the Secretary of Defense, the People’s Republic of China and their strategy of “The Great Rejuvenation of the Chinese Nation” by the year 2049 included that “pursuit of leadership in key technologies with significant military potential such as AI, autonomous systems, advanced computing, quantum information sciences, biotechnology, and advanced materials and manufacturing” (Source).
+In the annual report to the American Congress published by the Office of the Secretary of Defense, the People’s Republic of China and their strategy of “The Great Rejuvenation of the Chinese Nation” by the year 2049 included that “pursuit of leadership in key technologies with significant military potential.
+This includes AI, autonomous systems, advanced computing, and quantum information sciences.
+It also includes biotechnology, and advanced materials and manufacturing” (Source).

 It is too early to tell who is successfully going to achieve quantum supremacy.
 However, the prospects are turning towards China and the US.
 A report by the RAND Corporation stated, “China has high research output in every application domain of quantum technology.”
 And unlike the US, “Chinese quantum technology R&D is concentrated in government-funded laboratories, which have demonstrated rapid technical progress.”(Source).